annadess/NimStars/README.md

 Description
 ------------
-Nim Stars is a simple python application.
-Using the github api, this program gets all public [Nim packages](https://github.com/nim-lang/packages/blob/master/packages.json) and assigns them ratings based on how many stars they got on github.
+Nim Stars is a simple python application, which counts the stars or likes of the nim package repository, and saves that information into csv files.
+Using the github api, this program gets all public [Nim packages repositories](https://github.com/nim-lang/packages/blob/master/packages.json) and assigns them ratings based on how many stars they got on github.
 The resulting information is written into the `stars.csv` and `result.csv` files.

 Note: Due to github's API limit you'll need to login with your username and password.